barryclark/jekyll-now/_posts/2015-7-22-Importing-Multiple-Tables-Using-Sqoop.md

 ---
 layout: post
-title: Importing a large number of tables with Sqoop: A practical example
+title: Importing multiple tables using Sqoop
+tags: [sqoop, hadoop, utilities]
 ---

 We are using [Sqoop][1] as a first step in a complex ETL process.